 Summer Curriculum Resources

-Summer is here and students and their families are ready for a break!
-What better way to relax than with a good book?
+What better way to relax and get summer off to a good start than with a great book?
 Our summer reading list is full of great ideas and interesting titles in both print and digital formats.
 We have also included an optional calendar of literacy activities if you are looking for ideas.
 Activities for maintenance and enrichment are provided on each grade-level page.

 During the summer, we recommend that families carve out a time for students to read most days.
 We would like our students to continue reading daily so that they maintain their reading skills and build a love for reading.
 Prior to returning to school, complete the Summer Reading Summary Form on the grade-level page.
 Teachers will review student responses when school resumes.